TonyRmaili/WebChar/notes.md

+# Play Area

+1. max hp modifier for aid / drain effects - Healthplay
+2. slight bug with current_charges not matching max_charges on creating action. it cant increase but can decrease on chaning max
+3. Connect for all char resting buttons
+4. Complete all types of resting

+# GeneralStats
+1. senses ; blind, tremor, true, darkvision

+# AbilityScores
+1. Improve design for both skill and ability boxes
+2. May be bugs

+# Spells
+1. Spell area and its components needs to be more compact, way to much deadspace

+# Traits can cover these below?

+1. Manuevers
+2. Focus/Ki
+3. Wildshapes?
+4. Allow user to name category?

 # init tracker
 1. store init tracker values in storage so that i navigating in the site dont reset the tracker